akshathc01/resume/README.md

-# The Google Drive link to the latest version of my resume-
+# Link to the latest version of my resume-
 # https://akshathc01.github.io/my-website/resume.pdf